OPERATION OF THE ASTROLABE

 --------------

-Remove the regula and rete.
+Unbolt the model and remove the regula and rete.

 Place the clima onto the mater so its north coincides with north